radarseven/Mandrill-Form/README.md

 The plug-in will automatically log (2) types of datasets for you:

 1. __Mandrill API repsonses__: These will be stored by default in `_logs`.
 Errors will be in a file named `mandrill_error.log` and success responses will be stored in a file named `mandrill_success.log`.
-2. __POST data for each form submission in CSV format__: By default, this will be stored default in the `_logs` directory in a file with the same name as the form.
+2. __POST data for each form submission in CSV format__: By default, this will be stored in the `_logs` directory in a file with the same name as the form.
 For example, if the parameter `form_name=sample` in the tag pair, a file named `sample.csv` will be created in `_logs`.
 New form submissions will be appended to this file.
 If you choose to clear this file, you could simply delete or move it out of the `_logs` directory and the file will be created again on the next form submission.

 ## Changelog

 ### v1.0
 Initial release!

 ### v0.9
 * Initial public release.
 Rewrote most of the plugin.

 ### v0.6
 * Can pre-populate input fields on error with the {{ post }}{{ /post }} tag pair, i.e. {{ post }}{{ email }}{{ /post }} would repopulate the input field named `email`.